hyperworld-official/hyperworld/CONTRIBUTING.md

-To learn about how to contribute, take a look at the [Veloren book](https://book.veloren.net).
+To learn about how to contribute, take a look at the [Hyperworld book](https://book.hyperworld.net).